mjrgh/pico-sdk-2.1.0/README.md

 * Open `version.ini` from the newly copied files in a text editor, and change PICO_INSTALL_PATH to match the folder where you installed it

-* You'll also need NMAKE, which is a proprietary Microsoft program that I can't include here.
+* You'll also need to install NMAKE, which is a proprietary Microsoft program that I can't include here.
   I think the easiest way to get it is to install the free Microsoft Visual Studio Community Edition.